 - Beaks and no teeth: birds don’t have teeth, and have to swallow their food whole, or cut it up into manageable bits with their beaks.
 A bird’s beak is often highly-specialised according to its diet.

 - Egg-laying: all birds lay eggs with hard shells.
-Some mammals (called monotremes) lay eggs, but monotreme eggs have softer shells, similar to those of many reptiles.
+Some mammals (called monotremes), such as the platypus, lay eggs, but monotreme eggs have softer shells, similar to those of many reptiles.

-- Hair: mammals are the only group of animal to have hair; if an animal has hair, then it’s a mammal.
+- Hair: mammals are the only group of animal to have hair (or fur); if an animal has true hair, then it’s a mammal.
 (Hair is made of keratin, a naturally occurring protein out of which hooves, horns and fingernails are also made.)

 - Give birth to live young.
 All mammals – apart from the five monotreme species – give birth rather than laying eggs.